Pianoteq 6 - beautiful, vivid, adaptable

 You can also in detail adjust the velocity curve for your particular keyboard to ensure that you get the expression that suits you the best.

-It can be used as a stand-alone player and with any VST or Audio Units host such as Cubase, Logic, Nuendo...
-It can also be used as an RTAS plugin with Pro Tools version 7.3 and higher.
+It can be used as a stand-alone player and with any VST3 or Audio Units host such as Cubase, Logic, Nuendo...
 Please refer to the FAQ page for more details.

-The Pianoteq D4 and K2 virtual grand pianos (and legacy C3 and K1) offer an extended keyboard range of 105 keys.
+The Pianoteq Steinway D and K2 virtual grand pianos offer an extended keyboard range of 105 keys.
 This range makes it the largest ever available in a piano.

 Grand pianos that offer an expanded keyboard range are rare and extremely expensive.
 A very well-known example of such a high class instrument is the Bösendorfer Imperial Grand, with its 97 keys expanding the bass range.
 Stuart & Sons have also built innovative 102 keys pianos, increasing both the bass and the treble range of the piano.

-MODARTT takes up the challenge by providing an unprecedented extra-large key range for its exclusive grand piano D4, with no less than 105 keys (17 keys more than the standard keyboard range), ranging from ultra-low rumbling bass to very high bird-like pitches.
+MODARTT takes up the challenge by providing an unprecedented extra-large key range for its Steinway D and K2 virtual grand pianos, with no less than 105 keys (17 keys more than the standard keyboard range), ranging from ultra-low rumbling bass to very high bird-like pitches.

 The keyboard range expansion was developed to correspond to an increasing demand from Pianoteq users for additional notes.
 The extended sound palette, obtained thanks to the powerful Pianoteq physical modelling, can be used e.g. in certain prominent piano works by Debussy, Ravel and Bártok where the extended range is utilized.
 If playing gentle octave chords, the extended bass notes will add a rumbling sound that will strengthen the effect.
 Below is an example of where the pianist makes use of the extended keyboard range.